 How long does it take for a neck of femur stress fracture to heal?

-Generally, we underestimate how long these stress fractures take to heal.
-However, as a rule, they take 4- 6 months before people can get back to regular running.
+We generally underestimate how long these stress fractures take to heal.
+However, it usually takes 4- 6 months before people can get back to regular running.

 What conditions are associated with a hip stress fracture?

 In addition to excessive training, certain medical conditions can predispose to pelvic stress fractures.
 Some of these conditions that affect your bone health include osteoporosis and Vitamin D deficiency.
-You should speak to your doctor about whether you need investigations.
+In athletes who consume too few calories, it can lead to hormonal changes that weaken bones and increase the stress fracture risk.
+It would be best to speak to your doctor about whether you need investigations.

 Are pelvic rami stress fractures treated the same as neck of femur stress fractures?